- What can I do with a major in Anthropology?

 - Anthropology Related Links

 There are so many career directions open to anthropology majors that your question will likely become, “What do I want to do with my degree?”
-Some of our recent graduates can be seen discussing what they are doing with their degrees on our YouTube channel.
+Some of our current and recent graduates have shared their experiences through Anthropology, actually.

 Employers are usually more interested in a college graduate’s skills and strengths than in a particular college major.
 Being qualified for many career paths, the biggest challenge might be narrowing down options.